20 Best Podcasts in Spanish: Improve Your Listening Skills

 Notes in Spanish Gold is another of our favorite Spanish podcasts.

-The podcast features conversation and interviews focused on different aspects of Spanish and Hispanic culture.
+The podcast features conversations and interviews focused on different aspects of Spanish and Hispanic culture.

 It is hosted by Ben and Marina, a husband and wife team from Madrid.